League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

+# Known issue

+- When you scale a placeable object the event (click, ecc.), are limited only to the original coordinates {x, y} and not the "scaled" image
+- To remedy an incompatibility with other modules at the time of the 'mouse down' or other events together with the core setting 'Left-Click to Release Object' active, it is necessary that if a placeable object is selected on that event it remains at the event of 'mouse up' still selected.
+Unfortunately I have not found any other solution than to temporarily set the 'Left-Click to Release Object' setting to false (only if active) and then reset it to the original state at the 'mouse up' event. **You can enable/disable this 'patch' on the module setting 'Enable avoid to deselect elements on the trigger event' to true**

+# Details

-### If your triggers mysteriously stop working check that you have not disabled them by mistake.
+## If your triggers mysteriously stop working check that you have not disabled them by mistake.

 ![HUD](https://user-images.githubusercontent.com/4486143/136141666-b681c6f9-e1f6-4d76-977b-241f987d4f0c.png)

 The laughing/crying face needs to be enabled or you can disable the face from the config settings.

-# Video and Step by Step instructions
+## Video and Step by Step instructions

 before we get into the details of how to use Trigger Happy, I think these links might be easier for people to get started quickly with using this module.
 Don't forget to come back and read the full README file to understand the full extent of how you can use Trigger Happy.